Best Theratronics Ltd. Has Won Multiple International Tenders Worth 30 Million USD for New Cyclotron Systems & Upgrades

 Best Theratronics Ltd., a member of TeamBest Global Companies, has won multiple international tenders worth 30 million USD for new cyclotron systems & upgrades.

-BTL, BCS and Best ABT plan to ship many cyclotrons in the years to come, valued in the hundreds of million USD on an annual basis.”OTTAWA, ONTARIO, CANADA, October 22, 2021 /EINPresswire.com/ -- Best Theratronics Ltd. (BTL), a member of TeamBest Global (TBG), has received multiple cyclotron orders — Best 35 MeV High Current Proton Cyclotron Systems, Best 6–15 MeV High Current/Variable Energy Delivery Cyclotron System, and multiple technology upgrades to high energy cyclotrons — by competing in International Tenders in Asia, Europe and the USA.
+BTL, BCS and Best ABT plan to ship many cyclotrons in the years to come, valued in the hundreds of million USD on an annual basis.”WASHINGTON, DC, USA, October 22, 2021 /EINPresswire.com/ -- Best Theratronics Ltd. (BTL), a member of TeamBest Global (TBG), has received multiple cyclotron orders — Best 35 MeV High Current Proton Cyclotron Systems, Best 6–15 MeV High Current/Variable Energy Delivery Cyclotron System, and multiple technology upgrades to high energy cyclotrons — by competing in International Tenders in Asia, Europe and the USA.

 — Krishnan Suthanthiran, President & Founder of TeamBest Global Companies